Last updated on December 25th, 2019

 Technique 4 : Hyper-color Is No Longer The Territory Of The Garish Or Gaudy.

-This is another logo design techniques trend that grew from around 2019.
+This is another logo design techniques trend that grew from 2020.
 It’s more of a reclaiming, actually.
 We now finally recognize that the use of rainbow colors—when done tastefully—is a technique capable of breathing incredible life to flat, insipid designs.

 Technique 5: The Return To Black.